Homeownership Progress Index

-First American Financial Corporation (NYSE: FAF) is a leading provider of title insurance, settlement services and risk solutions for real estate transactions that traces its heritage back to 1889.
-First American also provides title plant management services; title and other real property records and images; valuation products and services; home warranty products; property and casualty insurance; banking, trust and wealth management services; and other related products and services.
-With total revenue of $6.2 billion in 2019, the company offers its products and services directly and through its agents throughout the United States and abroad.
-In 2020, First American was named to the Fortune 100 Best Companies to Work For® list for the fifth consecutive year.
+First American Financial Corporation (NYSE: FAF) is a premier provider of title, settlement and risk solutions for real estate transactions.
+With its combination of financial strength and stability built over more than 130 years, innovative proprietary technologies, and unmatched data assets, the company is leading the digital transformation of its industry.
+First American also provides data products to the title industry and other third parties; valuation products and services; mortgage subservicing; home warranty products; banking, trust and wealth management services; and other related products and services.
+With total revenue of $9.2 billion in 2021, the company offers its products and services directly and through its agents throughout the United States and abroad.
+In 2022, First American was named one of the 100 Best Companies to Work For by Great Place to Work®and Fortune Magazine for the seventh consecutive year.
 More information about the company can be found at www.firstam.com.

 Opinions, estimates, forecasts and other views contained in this page are those of First American's Chief Economist, do not necessarily represent the views of First American or its management, should not be construed as indicating First American's business prospects or expected results, and are subject to change without notice.
 Although the First American Economics team attempts to provide reliable, useful information, it does not guarantee that the information is accurate, current or suitable for any particular purpose. © 2022 by First American.
 Information from this page may be used with proper attribution.